leamas/ddupdate/README.md

       - API tokens are handled in e. g., duckdns.py
       - Some have broken basic authentication, see now_dns.py
   - Most services uses a http GET request to set the data.
-See freedns\_io.py for a http GET example.
+See freedns\_io.py for a http POST example.
   - Reply decoding:
       - Most sites just returns some text, simple enough
       - json: example in system_ns.py